Zamiell/isaac-coding/README.md

 ## Style

-If you care about how you program, it is always worth to stop to think about the style that you code in.
+If you care about how you program, it is always worthwhile to stop to think about the style that you code in.

 It is fairly common for programmers to use conventions from old programming languages when they learn new ones.
 Jumping between JavaScript, Python, and Perl, I used to have hard-set notions about what was "correct" in terms of whether to use tabs or spaces, how to break up long lines, and so forth.